January 2015 - Update from our Metering Department

 November 2014 - Winter Time of Use Rates are in Effect

-Time of Use (TOU) rates are in effect.
-The chart below indicates TOU rates for the period of May 1, 2014 to October 31, 2014.
-Please note, the mid-peak and on-peak time frames for this period differ from the winter period, while the off-peak timing remains the same.
+As of November 1, 2014, the Winter Time of Use (TOU) rates are in effect.
+The chart below indicates TOU rates for the period of November 1, 2014 to April 30, 2015.
+Please note, the mid-peak and on-peak time frames for this period differ from the summer period, while the off-peak timing remains the same.